 Official http://ichikyo.org/

-The Ichikawa Symphony Orchestra (Ichikyo), based in Ichikawa City, Chiba Prefecture, will present a performance.
+The Ichikawa Symphony Orchestra (Ichikyo), based in Ichikawa City, Chiba Prefecture, will present Czech music.

-The first half of the concert will feature works by Smetana.
+The first half of the concert will feature works by Smetana (1824-1884).
 The overture to "The Sold Bride" was written as an overture to an opera.
-Contrary to the slightly frightening image of the title, the overture is from a popular opera with a happy ending.
+Contrary to the title's slightly frightening image, the overture is from a popular opera with a happy ending.
 Next are "The High Castle" and "Moldau" from the symphonic poem "My Homeland.
-Although the two works were premiered at different times, they are strongly connected, and motifs from "The High Castle" appear in "Moldau" as well.
-Why don't you try to find them while listening to the performance?
+The motifs of "The High Castle" appear in "Moldau" as well.
+Why don't you try to find it while listening to the performance?

 Mr. Yoma Kaburaki will conduct.
 He has been involved with the City Symphony Orchestra as a rehearsal conductor, but this will be his first appearance at a concert.
 Please look forward to the music that Mr. Kaburaki will create.